Photo Gallery - Refugees prepare for winter in Jordan's Za'atari camp

-Life in Jordan's Za'atri refugee camp is hard.
+Life in Jordan's Za'atari refugee camp is hard.
 Scorching hot in the summer and freezing cold in the winter, this flat, arid patch of land near the border with Syria was almost empty when the camp opened in July.
 Today, it hosts more than 31,000 Syrians who have fled the conflict in their country.

 The journey to Jordan is perilous.
 Refugees cross the Syrian-Jordan border at night in temperatures that now hover close to freezing.
 Mothers try to keep their children quiet during the journey.
 It is a harrowing experience and not everyone makes it across.

-In Za'atri, refugees are allocated a tent and given sleeping mats, blankets and food on arrival.
+In Za'atari, refugees are allocated a tent and given sleeping mats, blankets and food on arrival.
 But as winter approaches, UNHCR is working with partners to ensure that all refugees will be protected from the elements.
 This includes upgrading tents and moving the most vulnerable to prefabricated homes, now being installed.

 Through the Norwegian Refugee Council, UNHCR has also distributed thousands of winter kits that include thermal liners, insulated ground pads and metal sheeting to build sheltered kitchen areas outside tents.
 Warmer clothes and more blankets will also be distributed where needed.